 Kern County Dog Bite Laws

 Have you suffered a dog bite injury in Kern County California?
-Contact our experienced personal injury attorneys with decades of trial experience and solid negotiations.
+Contact our experienced dog bite attorneys with decades of trial experience and solid negotiations.
 Please call 1-800-561-4887 for a free consultation and to preserve your rights.

 Kern County has a set of laws pertaining to dog bites and dog attacks that are in place to protect the public from serious injury and harm.
 The laws also set forth a process to determine which dogs are "dangerous" or "vicious" and how dog owners should go about maintaining such animals that have been deemed dangerous.
 The following are some of the laws that pertain to dangerous dogs in Kern County.